-In this article, we’ll walk you through different aspects you need to consider when customizing your product page, establishing your shipping details, setting up a shopping cart, and all things website layouts.
-All in all, you’ll be able to showcase your unique products and increase your ROI in no time.
+This article will walk you through different aspects you need to consider when customizing your WooCommerce product page, establishing shipping details, setting up a shopping cart, and website layouts.
+You’ll be able to showcase your unique products and increase your ROI in no time.

 So without further ado, let’s get this guide rolling!